MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-guide-for-office-for-mac.md

 - **Office 2019 for Mac**, which is available as a one-time purchase from a retail store or through a volume licensing agreement.
 This version receives security and quality updates, as needed.

 > [!NOTE]
 > - Support for Office 2019 for Mac ends on October 10, 2023.
+To move to a newer version, such as Office LTSC for Mac 2021, see [Upgrade an installation of Office for Mac](deployment-options-for-office-for-mac.md#upgrade-an-installation-of-office-for-mac).
 > - Support for Office 2016 for Mac ended on October 13, 2020.
 For more information, see [End of support for Office 2016 for Mac](https://support.microsoft.com/office/e944a907-bbc8-4be5-918d-a514068d0056).

 This guide covers the following areas: